-Both Coinbase and Binance realize the importance of mobile trading platforms.
+Both Coinbase vs Binance realize the importance of mobile trading platforms.
 It’s nice to see that both utilize mobile trading, allowing traders to place trades and check account balances on the go.

 When comparing the support, we would have to say that Coinbase comes out as a clear favorite.
 Since they are a regulated exchange, they have a dedicated support team ready to handle your inquires.
 If you have any issues with the platform or your account, you can send an email ticket to the support team, and you’ll get a response in 48 to 72-hours.

 However, if you need help urgently, Coinbase runs a live chat that connects you to a customer service representative.
 The live chat wins them this round of the comparison.